Colm51/local-issue-reporter/README.md

 The iOS app does not require the Python workflow to run.
 The Python workflow is for local analysis after report CSV files have been exported.

+Agentic AI was used to support the coding.

 ## iOS App

 The app lets a user create a local issue report, attach photos, capture location coordinates, and send the report through the native iOS Mail composer.